‘Catfish: The TV Show’ Season 6, Episode 1 ‘Shawny & Jack’ Recap [Spoilers]

 Turns out this was a last-ditch effort by Ebony to attempt to get her family back together.
 She still loved her husband and wanted to be with him.
 The problem is that he wanted to be in a “free” relationship where he could be with other women.
 Ebony, on the other hand, just wanted to be with him.
 In the car ride on the way to take her back home, Max did have a “real” moment with Ebony where he asked her why she even wanted to be back with him.
 Max pointed out the fact that at some point in time she was going to need to choose between loving herself and loving him.

 Six months later Nev and Max checked in on Ebony and Brandon.
-Coming on Catfish may have been the best thing that ever happened to this couple as they are not working together as parental units.
-Ebony claims she and Brandon are not together as a couple, but he is spending a lot more time with the children.
+Going on Catfish may have been the best thing that ever happened to this couple as they are not working together as parental units.
+Ebony claims that she and Brandon are not together as a couple, but he is spending a lot more time with the children.
 She claims he and the children have a much better relationship after being on the show.

 Per Entertainment Weekly, Nev and Max claim the most shocking moment in the episode for them was the mode of transportation Brandon had.
 The hosts of Catfish will never be able to forget the moment he rode up to them on his bicycle.

-Episode 2 of Season 6 titled “Alante & Nevaeh” airs next Wednesday on MTV.
+Episode 2 of Season 6, titled “Alante & Nevaeh,” airs next Wednesday on MTV.
 Will you be watching it and did you watch the Season 6 Premiere of Catfish: The TV Show?
-Share your thoughts with us in the comment’s section which can be found down below.
+Share your thoughts with us in the comments section which can be found down below.

 [Featured Image by Jason Kempin/Getty Images]